microsoft/playwright/docs/src/api/class-browsercontext.md

 Provides the capability to serve network requests that are made in the context from prerecorded HAR file.

-If HAR file contains an entry with the matching url and HTTP method, then the entry's headers, status and body will be used to fulfill.
-An entry resulting in a redirect will be followed automatically.
-If there is no matching entry in the file the execution continues to try other configured HAR files and [Route] handlers.
-If `path` is a relative path, then it is resolved relative to the current working directory.

 :::note
 [`method: BrowserContext.routeFromHar`] will not intercept requests intercepted by Service Worker.
 See [this](https://github.com/microsoft/playwright/issues/1090) issue.
 We recommend disabling Service Workers when using request interception.
 Via `await context.addInitScript(() => delete window.navigator.serviceWorker);`
 :::